hackatbrown/workshops/Clojure/README.md

 [Ring Documentation](http://ring-clojure.github.io/ring/index.html), which we will use a lot

-[Compojure](https://github.com/weavejester/compojure/wiki), which sits on top of Ring
+[Compojure](https://github.com/weavejester/compojure/wiki), which is a wrapper for Ring

 [Heroku Clojure docs](https://devcenter.heroku.com/categories/clojure) (great tutorials!)